Solomon Levy (Wellington settler)

 Solomon Levy (16 January 1817 – 29 October 1883) was an early Wellington settler and one of the first Jewish settlers in New Zealand.
 He was one of the founding members of Beth El, the first synagogue in Wellington.

 Biography

-Levy arrived in Wellington on the Oriental ship, which departed from London 15 September 1839 and arrived in Wellington on 31 January 1840.
+Levy arrived in Wellington on the ship Oriental, which departed from London 15 September 1839 and arrived in Wellington on 31 January 1840.
 In 1833, Levy married 16 year old Jane Harvey, who arrived in Wellington in 1842.
 The couple would have thirteen children of which eight survived to adulthood.
 One of their children, Miriam Ballard, would go on to sign the 1893 women's suffrage petition.
 The family lived at 26 Brougham Street.